shuoq25/hw01/README.md

 ### Comment on hw01
 It is not so challenging in forking the repo, downloading the clone, and editing the readme.md.
 At first, I am not very used to writing in Markdown format, even with the help of the cheatsheet.
 I still don't know how to resize the photo, ajust the position of texts, or adjust the font; these features  are easier to use in GUI workflow.
 Nevertheless, I start to realize the benefit of using RMarkdown -- it is simple to reproduce.
-I would love to learn more about R MArkdown technique.
+I would love to learn more about R Markdown technique.